SophiaYXZhu/Girls-Programming-Club/README.md

-# GPC
+# Girl's Programming Club (GPC)
-This repo contains all projects created and published by the SHSID Girl's Programming Club.
+This repo contains some small projects created and published by the SHSID Girl's Programming Club.